veeso/cren/doc/manifest/index.md

 ### Library

 The library target defines a **library** that can be used and linked by other libraries and executables.
-The library name defaults to package name, and the path defaults to `src/package_name.c`.
 A package can have only one library.

 ### Binary